Project

 Did you run bundle install --without development test in your Redmine directory?
 How did you install Redmine?
 Do you use any Ruby version manager?
 Did you install Ruby with your system's package management system?
 What's your OS, Web-server and Application-server?

-RE: Redmine miss read my ruby version - Added by erchad haikal almost 4 years ago
+RE: Redmine miss read my ruby version - Added by erchad haikal over 4 years ago

 thankyou for your respons, when I run which -a ruby, i got output :